Test result date: 2022-07-23

 Important!

-1. Vary as much as possible between food products
+1. Vary your food choices as much as possible

 2. Choose unprocessed products and avoid processed foods

-3. Check your species balance and species richness
+3. Check your scores for species richness and species distribution

 How to read this report